National Insulator Association (NIA) logo

 Glass Lightning Rod Insulators

 Lightning rod insulators (abbreviated LRIs) actually predate communication insulators!
 These insulators were used to insulate the rod itself from its mounting as well as the grounding cable that would carry the current to the ground down the side of the house or barn that these were normally used on.
 There is currently no hobby numbering system for LRIs.
-Although the bulk come in aqua shades, there are also a great variety of styles and colors as shown below.
-Thanks to Dwayne Anthony for these great photographs!
+Although the bulk come in shades or aqua, there are also a great variety of styles and colors as shown below.
+Thanks to Dwayne Anthony, Jim Colburn and Terry Drollinger for many of these great photographs!

 ReturnReturn to the insulator identification page